puppetlabs/bolt/README.md

 $ bolt task run package name=puppet action=status --nodes sshnode1.example.com,winnode1.example.com
 ```

-The global transport option and any transport specific config option can be set in the inventory file.
+The global transport option and any transport-specific config option can be set in the inventory file.
 You can also set `user` and `password` for specific transports.

 When an inventory is present, node selection can also be done by specifying group names: